Nicola Bulley: Where was a body found in search for missing mother?

 Watch: Body found in search for missing mother Nicola Bulley

-The body was found on an unremarkable stretch of the river, just past a slight bend, a mile or so outside the village, close to where a tree had fallen on its side half in and half outside the water, with branches and undergrowth partially submerged.
+Bulley's body was found on an unremarkable stretch of the river, just past a slight bend, a mile or so outside the village, close to where a tree had fallen on its side.

 The police diving team could be seen conducting the search while a police drone and helicopter flew above.

-Underwater search expert Peter Faulding, who was called in by Bulley’s family to help find her, found no trace of her in the section of river searched by his team and police divers over three days.
+Underwater search expert Peter Faulding, who was called in by Bulley’s family to help find her, had found no trace of her in the section of river searched by his team and police divers over three days, despite her being discovered so close to where she disappeared.

-After his team's search two weeks ago, Faulding had said he was "convinced" that Bulley did not fall in the river.
+After his team's search, Faulding had said he was "convinced" that Bulley did not fall in the river.

-Last Thursday, police revealed that Bulley had suffered "significant issues with alcohol" in the past which had resurfaced amid her "struggles with the menopause".
+During the hunt for Bulley, police revealed that she had suffered "significant issues with alcohol" in the past which had resurfaced amid her "struggles with the menopause".

 The following day, Faulding criticised police for not telling his team that Bulley was considered "high risk" as soon as the missing person case was launched.